blessed-sibanda/ansaz/book/2-setup.md

 $ sudo service postgresql start
 ```

+For more info on installing PostgreSQL on linux visit this [link](https://www.postgresql.org/download/linux/ubuntu/)

 Create a PostgresSQL account where the account's username is equal to the system's username.
 This will enable us to create Rails databases with just one commands (`rails db:create`).

 ```bash